 First, we will describe our results for constructs categorized as agentic.
 We found that the narcissism-self-enhancement relationship for task performance was not statistically significant (B = .14, p > .05; k effect sizes = 17, number of samples = 6).
 This result was unexpected, so we took a closer look at the individual effect sizes included in the analysis, and it was discovered that there were two broad types of task performance.
 The first type of task performance came from a single study where participants performed a remote associates task; they were provided with three words and instructed to provide a fourth word that “when combined with each of the three stimulus words would result in a common compound word or phrase” (i.e., Nunez, 2007, p.
 42).
 In contrast, the second type of task performance came from group decision making tasks (e.g., lost on the moon; Robins & Beer, 2001) or peer-ratings based on individual task performance on a group project (Paulhus, 1998).
 When the remote associates task was examined separately from the other types of task performance, results revealed that narcissists did not self-enhance on the remote associates task (B = -.05, p > .05; note this result should be interpreted with caution because it is based on data from a single study), but did self-enhance when task performance was measured using other task performance metrics (B = .20, p > .05; k effect sizes = 11, number of samples = 5).
-The narcissism-self-enhancement relationship for other agentic constructs was as follows: intelligence (B = .28, p > .05; k effect sizes = 15, number of samples = 10), leadership (B = .34, p > .05; k effect sizes = 11, number of samples = 4), extraversion (B = .41, p > .05; k effect sizes = 9, number of samples = 4), attractiveness (B = .38, p > .05; k effect sizes = 11, number of samples = 5), and openness (B = .38, p > .05; k effect sizes = 7, number of samples = 3)—all of the meta-analytic effect sizes were statistically significant (i.e., their confidence intervals did not include zero).
+The narcissism-self-enhancement relationship for other agentic constructs was as follows: intelligence (B = .28, p < .05; k effect sizes = 15, number of samples = 10), leadership (B = .34, p < .05; k effect sizes = 11, number of samples = 4), extraversion (B = .41, p < .05; k effect sizes = 9, number of samples = 4), attractiveness (B = .38, p < .05; k effect sizes = 11, number of samples = 5), and openness (B = .38, p < .05; k effect sizes = 7, number of samples = 3)—all of the meta-analytic effect sizes were statistically significant (i.e., their confidence intervals did not include zero).
 In summary, each of the agentic constructs that we were able to examine individually was significantly related to narcissistic self-enhancement—there were no exceptions.

 Next, we examined narcissists’ tendency to self-enhance on communal constructs.
 We were only able to individually examine three communal constructs: agreeableness, conscientiousness, and likeability.
-As expect, narcissists did not self-enhance their agreeableness (B = -.05, p > .05; k effect sizes = 10, number of samples = 4) nor their conscientiousness (B = .13, p > .05; k effect sizes = 7, number of samples = 3), but surprisingly, they did enhance their likability (B = .32, p < .05; k = 7, number of samples = 3).
+As expected, narcissists did not self-enhance their agreeableness (B = -.05, p > .05; k effect sizes = 10, number of samples = 4) nor their conscientiousness (B = .13, p > .05; k effect sizes = 7, number of samples = 3), but surprisingly, they did enhance their likability (B = .32, p < .05; k = 7, number of samples = 3).
 Therefore, likability provides an exception to the overall null relationship between narcissistic self-enhancement on communal constructs.
 In our discussion section, we will explore what it is about likability as opposed to agreeableness that may result in the differing relationships with narcissists’ tendency to self-enhance—although we should point out that the likeability result should be interpreted with caution because it was based on only 3 samples.
 Finally, emotional stability is not traditionally categorized as agentic or communal.
 Narcissists did not tend to significantly enhance their emotional stability (B = .08, p > .05; k effect sizes = 7, number of samples = 4).

 Discussion